 Grantees will be asked to submit one report:

-Final Report (2 months after project completion): Grantees will submit a budget report and an evaluation report.
+- Final Report (2 months after project completion): Grantees will submit an evaluation report that will include reporting on the final budget (how much money you spent), data on the number of participants reached in your project, data on time spent on the project, and a narrative report on the project.
+The final report will likely take 3 – 7 hours to complete.
 Grantees will receive a copy of the evaluation report within the first month of their project start date.

 Financial Oversight and Trusteeship: